- City-wide Street Sweeping & Spring Cleaning Begins Monday, March 23

 Each year at the beginning of spring, crews from the Department of Transportation& Environmental Services (T&ES) increase efforts to clean city streets, helping to keep our neighborhoods and commercial corridors clean and protect our waterways.
 Litter, debris, and leftover grit from winter road maintenance can clog storm sewers and pollute our lakes and rivers.
-This year’s effort begins Monday, March 24 and will take approximately12 weeks to complete one pass cleaning the City’s 560 lane miles of streets.
+This year’s effort begins Monday, March 23 and will take approximately 12 weeks to complete one pass cleaning the City’s 560 lane miles of streets.
+By the conclusion of this year's sweeping, 840 lane miles will have been swept.
 City crews are posting “No Parking” signs in some neighborhoods and conducting commercial corridor sweeping, which will take place at night from 10:00 p.m. to 6:30 a.m.
 However, due to parked cars, some curbs are not accessible to motorized sweepers.
 Residents can help by cleaning the curb in front of their home and ensuring that nearby storm drains are not blocked.
 Street sweeping debris can be thrown away during regular trash collection.
 Residents can also request street cleaning on their block by using Call.Click.Connect.or calling 703.746.4357 (HELP).

 On this Page: